-For a small number of pupils the help given by Ripon Grammar School and from outside agencies may not be sufficient to enable the pupil to make adequate progress.
-It will then be necessary for the school, in consultation with the parents/carers and any external agencies already involved, to consider whether to ask the LA to initiate a statutory assessment.
-Where a request for a statutory assessment is made to the LA, the pupil will have demonstrated significant cause for concern and be making little or no progress while accessing additional intervention/s.
+For a small number of students the help given by Ripon Grammar School and from outside agencies may not be sufficient to enable the student to make adequate progress.
+It will then be necessary for the school, in consultation with the parents/carers and any external agencies already involved, to consider whether to ask the Local Authority to initiate a statutory assessment.
+Where a request for a statutory assessment is made to the Local Authority, the student will have demonstrated significant cause for concern and be making little or no progress while accessing additional intervention/s.

-We will provide written evidence as required by North Yorkshire LA detailing:
+We will provide written evidence as required by North Yorkshire Local Authority detailing:

 - Records of intervention, strategies, reviews and their outcomes

 - Provision map record

 - National Curriculum level attainments

 - Other assessment data

-- Written reports from an advisory specialist support teacher or an educational psychologist if available - Views of the parents and of the pupil - The involvement of any other professionals - Any known involvement by social services or education welfare service - Educational Advice: providing information relating to concerns, difficulties and all strategies and interventions implemented.
+- Written reports from an advisory specialist support teacher or an educational psychologist if available

+- Views of the parents and of the student

+- The involvement of any other professionals

+- Any known involvement by social services or education welfare service

+- Educational Advice: providing information relating to concerns, difficulties and all strategies and interventions implemented.

 Depending upon the outcome of such a request, statutory assessment may take place.
-Following statutory assessment, the LA may issue an EHC Plan outlining the young person's special educational needs.
+Following statutory assessment, the Local Authority may issue an Education Health and Care Plan (EHC Plan) outlining the young person's special educational needs.